AllanLitLam/AllanLitLam/README.md

 # Allan Lam

 👋 Hello!
 I’m a Ph.D. candidate in Experimental Psychology at UC San Diego, specializing in Computational Social Science.
 I study human memory and decision-making using behavioral experiments, statistical modeling, and data visualization.
-My current work focuses on applying psychological science to real-world problems, specifically from the legal systems to human-centered design.
+My current work focuses on applying psychological science to real-world problems, from the legal systems to human-centered design.

 ---

 ## UXR Goals 🧠

-As a behavioral scientist transitioning into UX research, I combine rigorous experimental design with a deep interest in how people think, decide, and interact with complex systems.
-I approach user research scientifically, with clear hypotheses, structured observation, and data-driven insights.
+As a behavioral scientist transitioning into UX research, I combine rigorous experimental design with a deep interest in how people interact with complex systems.
+I approach user research scientifically using data-driven insights.

 I have:
 - Designed multi-condition behavioral studies with hundreds of participants